wc-phdc-hia/testing/README.md

 Prerequisite

-- All values in .env file from should not be empty.
+- All values in .env file  should not be empty.
 Steps
 Run below scripts one by one